 - Farm Residential (FR2) (Section 3.041).
 This zone is a rural residential zone that acknowledges pre-existing homes on small lots outside the Urban Growth Boundary (UGB), although state policy and law discourages the expansion of such development.
-Single-family housing, farming (with some restriction), utilities, parks, community centers, and other public uses that serve rural residential uses are allowed outright in the FR2 zone.
+Singlefamily housing, farming (with some restriction), utilities, parks, community centers, and other public uses that serve rural residential uses are allowed outright in the FR2 zone.
 Duplexes, water and sewer facilities, golf courses, stables, and vet clinics are permitted conditionally.
 Lots in this zone must be at least two acres. - Exclusive Farm Use (EFU) (Section 3.010).
 The EFU zone targets the preservation of agricultural land and uses and is designed to only allow uses that are compatible with agricultural uses.
 Agricultural production and harvesting, buildings associated with agricultural uses, accessory dwellings, farm worker dwellings, restoration of established dwellings and other lawful buildings, improvements to roads, schools not within three miles of the UGB, churches, wineries, and solid waste disposal facilities (with restrictions) are permitted outright in the EFU zone.
 Certain single-family homes, mining operations, golf courses, private recreation facilities, public- or non-profit-owned parks and community centers, utilities, road expansions, and other solid waste and composting facilities are amongst uses that are permitted conditionally.
 The lot standard for agricultural units in the zone is 160 acres.
 Income and capability tests are required for residential uses in the zone.
-Uses are subject to 100-foot stream setbacks, as in other zones.